101companies/101rails/README.md

      clang: error: unknown argument: '-multiply_definedsuppress' [-Wunused-command-line-argument-hard-error-in-future]

-Then try to do next command before installing gems:

-    ARCHFLAGS="-Wno-error=unused-command-line-argument-hard-error-in-future"

-or add to your .bashrc (.bash_profile/.zshrc/whatever you have) and open new console:
+Add to your .bashrc (.bash_profile/.zshrc/whatever you have) and open new console:

     export ARCHFLAGS="-Wno-error=unused-command-line-argument-hard-error-in-future"